-HH Jeremy Roberts QC will be speaking at the British Academy conference, ‘Challenges to Judicial Independence in Times of Crisis’ on Thursday 8th and Friday 9th March.
-Book your ticket to this conference to join in the discussion on judicial independence.
+HH Jeremy Roberts QC spoke at the British Academy conference, ‘Challenges to Judicial Independence in Times of Crisis’ on Thursday 8 and Friday 9 March.

 The views expressed by our authors on the British Academy blog are not necessarily endorsed by Academy but are commended as contributing to public debate.